CornyShawny/11SE-Task-2/PROJECT_DOCUMENTATION.md

 - **User Requirements**
     - What does the user need to be able to do?
 List all specifications here.

+The user needs to be able to input/type letters of the given words into the system to be able to complete the typing test

 - **Inputs & Outputs**
     - What inputs will the system need to accept and what outputs will it need to display?